asimovgxj/astroship/src/content/blog/byd-export-analysis-2025.md

   </svg>
 </div>

-### 4. Intelligence Alert: The Juggernaut Expansion & Geopolitical Friction
+### 4. Analysis Alert: The Juggernaut Expansion & Geopolitical Friction

-While the volume growth is undeniable, our intelligence suggests that BYD’s **"Juggernaut Expansion"** is hitting an invisible wall of trade protectionism.
+While the volume growth is undeniable, our **analysis** suggests that BYD’s **"Juggernaut Expansion"** is hitting an invisible wall of trade protectionism.
 The sheer scale and speed of this industrial pressure are unprecedented.

 - **Market Disruption:** The influx of high-quality, low-cost BYD models is no longer seen just as competition; it is perceived as a disruption to local industrial ecosystems in Europe and North America.
 - **The "Trade Aggression" Narrative:** Our analysts warn that this industrial pressure could trigger systemic geopolitical friction.
 If BYD's localized production (Glocalization) cannot offset the perceived threat to local employment and industrial sovereignty, we expect a heightened frequency of anti-dumping probes and unconventional trade barriers in late 2026.